iterative/dvc.org/static/docs/tutorial/reproducibility.md

 The merge has a few conflicts.
 All of the conflicts are related to md5 checksum mismatches in the branches.
-You can properly merge conflicts by prioritizing the checksums from the bigram branch: that is, by removing all checksums of the other branch.
+You can properly merge conflicts by prioritizing the checksums from the bigrams branch: that is, by removing all checksums of the other branch.
 [Here](https://help.github.com/en/articles/resolving-a-merge-conflict-using-the-command-line)
 you can find a tutorial which clarifies how to do that.
 It is also important to